-30 August 2019, by Sara Correnti, Health and Wellness Educator
+30 August 2019, by Sara Correnti, Manager, Health & Welfare Member Wellness Products

 Bullying doesn’t just happen to kids, many young adults and even older adults experience bullying in the form of physical or verbal abuse.
 Be an advocate for confronting bullying.
 Educate yourself on what to look for and what to do.

 5 Signs that someone is getting Bullied

 - Changes in eating habits

 4 Ways to Help

 - Listen!
 Hear what they have to say

 - Show them that you are taking their situation seriously

 - Remind the person that being bullied is not their fault

 - If the bullying occurs at school/work, work with the school/HR.
 If it’s online, report the bully and limit social media use